windows7lake/app_badge_plus/README.md

 ### iOS

-On iOS, notification permission is required.
+On iOS, when using with notification message, notification permission is required.

+### macOS

+On macOS, when using with notification message, notification permission is required.

 ### permission_handler